 Authentic Taste: The use of Sazon con Azafran and homemade seasoning ensures an authentic Portuguese flavor in every bite.

-If you enjoyed this video for Shrimp Mozambique, please subscribe to my Youtube Channel.
+If you enjoyed this video for Peri Peri Shrimp Mozambique, please subscribe to my Youtube Channel.
 Click the BELL icon so you can be the first to know when I post a new video.

 Ingredients

-Full recipe, instructions, and photos in recipe card at end of post
+Full recipe and instructions in recipe card at end of post

-- ½ tsp Garlic Powder: Adds a subtle, savory depth to the shrimp, enhancing their natural sweetness.
+- Garlic Powder: Adds a subtle, savory depth to the shrimp, enhancing their natural sweetness.

-- 1 tsp Paprika: Provides a mild heat and vibrant color, essential for that characteristic reddish hue in Shrimp Mozambique.
+- Paprika: Provides a mild heat and vibrant color, essential for that characteristic reddish hue in Shrimp Mozambique.

-- 4 tbsp Butter (2 for sautéing, 2 to emulsify sauce): Butter is used twice in this recipe.
+- Butter: Butter is used twice in this recipe.
 However, first to sauté the onions and garlic, lending a rich, creamy base to the sauce, and later to emulsify the sauce, ensuring a silky, luxurious texture.

-- ½ White Onion, Diced: White onions are slightly milder and sweeter than yellow onions, offering a perfect base flavor without overpowering the dish.
+- White Onion: White onions are slightly milder and sweeter than yellow onions, offering a perfect base flavor without overpowering the dish.

 - 1 Packet Sazon con Azafran Seasoning (or homemade version): Sazon con Azafran is a seasoning blend that includes saffron, a prized spice that imparts a golden color and a unique, earthy flavor.
 The homemade version here uses ground annatto, oregano, pinch of saffron, and cumin for a similar effect without artificial additives.

-- 1 tbsp Tomato Paste: Adds a rich, concentrated tomato flavor that deepens the sauce’s color and taste.
-It’s also a great thickening agent.
+- Tomato Paste: Adds a rich, concentrated tomato flavor that deepens the sauce's color and taste.
+It's also a great thickening agent.

-- 1 tbsp peri peri hot sauce: The star of the sauce, bringing heat and depth to the dish.
+- Peri Peri hot sauce: The star of the sauce, bringing heat and depth to the dish.

-- ¼ Cup Chopped Parsley: Fresh parsley adds a bright, herbaceous note that cuts through the richness of the sauce, providing a fresh contrast.
+- Parsley: Fresh parsley adds a bright, herbaceous note that cuts through the richness of the sauce, providing a fresh contrast.

-- ¼ Cup Chopped Cilantro: Cilantro introduces a slightly citrusy, aromatic flavor that complements the lemon juice and adds an extra layer of freshness.
+- Cilantro: Cilantro introduces a slightly citrusy, aromatic flavor that complements the lemon juice and adds an extra layer of freshness.

-- 1 tbsp Lemon Juice: A squeeze of fresh lemon juice at the end brightens the dish, adding a tangy contrast that enhances all the other flavors.
+- Lemon Juice: A squeeze of fresh lemon juice at the end brightens the dish, adding a tangy contrast that enhances all the other flavors.

 Instructions

-Full recipe, instructions, and photos in recipe card at end of post
+Full recipe and instructions in recipe card at end of post

 Substitutions and Tips